 - Animal assisted interventions

+Individuals who get their certification in animal assisted therapy may go on to start their own practice - becoming independent contractors through the use of the main degree they obtain.
 Having a thorough educational background in animal assisted therapy can be useful to professionals working in several different careers.
 Some of these include:

 - Animal assisted therapy specialist